 Johannes-Wilhelm Rörig succeeded Dr Christine Bergmann as Independent Commissioner for Child Sexual Abuse Issues in December 2011.

-On 1 April 2014, Johannes-Wilhelm Rörig was reappointed as Independent Commissioner for Child Sexual Abuse Issues for a period of five years by the German cabinet.
+On 12 December 2018 the office of an Independent Commissioner for Child Sexual Abuse was permanently established by the Federal Cabinet and Johannes-Wilhelm Rörig was reappointed as Independent Commissioner for Child Sexual Abuse for a further period of five years with effect from 1 April 2019.

 You can find further information on Johannes-Wilhelm Rörig here.